How to leverage SFDX automation

 👉

-Do not forget to also start your free 30-day trial to get a better understanding of the tool.
+Do not forget to start your free 30-day trial to better understand the tool.

 Access Hutte’s Recipes

-Hutte’s Custom Button Recipes on GitHub are publically available – we also have mutations for GitLab, Bitbucket, and Azure.
+Hutte’s Custom Button Recipes on GitHub are publicly available.
+We also have mutations for GitLab, Bitbucket, and Azure.

 🧑🍳